xiaoa0/Data-Structures/pages/ap-prep.md

 Need to review Unit 5 content on Internet protocols, security, etc.

 ### Quiz 2 (4/21): 49/50
 - 45: Should be A. Need to use "main" (more detailed) list combined with athlete database to compare GPAs of athletes and non-athletes.
-Using list 3 doesn't give overall view of GPAs, only high ones.
+Using list 3 doesn't give overall view of GPAs and skews results.